griffio/om-next-03/README.md

 A Drag and Drop list

-initial xhr load of 'remote' data computed event handlers local state read/mutate queries
+initial xhr load of 'remote' data, computed event handlers, local state, read/mutate queries

+**This is not an example of how remote hosts work**.

 (Works in Chrome, Safari and The Fox)